MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/understanding-how-search-results-are-displayed.md

 - [About display template settings in the Search Results Web Part](understanding-how-search-results-are-displayed.md#BKMK_AboutDisplayTemplateSettingsintheSearchResultsWebPart)

-## How search results are displayed by default
+## How classic search results are displayed by default
 <a name="BKMK_HowSearchResultsareDisplayedbyDefault"> </a>

 When you search for something in a Search Center, your results are displayed differently.
 For example, in the following screen shot, notice how the icons for Word, PDF, and Excel are displayed for each of the search results.